 Exporting from Australia

-The Department of Agriculture controls exports of agricultural products.
+The Department of Agriculture, Water and the Environment controls exports of agricultural products.
 This assures our trading partners that Australian agricultural products meet import requirements.

 Efficient regulation of exports is the cornerstone of Australia’s reputation as an excellent source of reliable agricultural exports.